rubenk/ceph/doc/rados/operations/erasure-code.rst

 Erasure code profiles
 ---------------------

-The default erasure code profile sustains the loss of a two OSDs.
+The default erasure code profile can sustain the loss of two OSDs.
 It is equivalent to a replicated pool of size three but requires 2TB instead of 3TB to store 1TB of data.
 The default profile can be displayed with::